jhallen/vivado_setup/README.md

         cons/         - Your constraint files.
 All checked in. project_1/    - Vivado project.
 Nothing here is checked in. ip/           - Xilinx IP.
-Some files checked in. design_1_wrapper.hdf     - The exported hardware.
-Optionally checked in. sdk/          - Becomes the XSDK / Eclipse workspace sdk/foo/                 - The application project
-        sdk/foo/src/             - Source core for the application project.
-All checked in. sdk/foo/.project         - Eclipse project file
-        sdk/foo/.cproject        - Eclipse project file
-        sdk/foo/Debug/           - Application binary: not checked in. sdk/design_1_wrapper_hw_platform_0
+Some files checked in. design_1_wrapper.hdf
+                      - The exported hardware.
+Optionally checked in. sdk/          - Becomes the XSDK / Eclipse workspace sdk/foo/                 - The application project sdk/foo/src/             - Source code for the application project.
+All checked in. sdk/foo/.project         - Eclipse project file.
+Checked in. sdk/foo/.cproject        - Eclipse project file.
+Checked in. sdk/foo/Debug/           - Application binary.
+Not checked in. sdk/design_1_wrapper_hw_platform_0
-                                 - Hardware wrapper derived from .hdf: not checked in. sdk/foo_bsp/             - BSP derived from wrapper: not checked in. sdk/.metadata            - Eclipse workspace crap: not checked in.
+                                 - Hardware wrapper derived from .hdf Not checked in. sdk/foo_bsp/             - BSP derived from wrapper.
+Not checked in. sdk/.metadata            - Eclipse workspace crap.
+Not checked in.